Reassessment – Purpose, Process, Positives & Professional

 The purpose of a general reassessment is not to raise taxes.
 If the county needs more revenue to operate, they are empowered to raise the tax rate any year with or without a general reassessment.
-A general reassessment is necessary to nsure that current property assessments reflect an accurate value of what property is truly worth, based on the fair market.
+A general reassessment is necessary to nsure that current property assessments reflect an accurate value of what property is truly worth, based on its fair market value.
 The Wise County Assessment Team did not select this method of appraisal.
-Both fair market assessment and countywide general reassessment cycles are mandated by Virginia state law.
+Countywide general reassessment cycles are mandated by Virginia state law.
 (Code of Virginia: § 58.1-3201, § 58.1-3252.)
-This is referred to as “ad valorem taxation.”
 This is a normal function of government that exists in every locality in the Commonwealth of Virginia.
 In addition, Article X, Section One of the Virginia Constitution states that “All property…shall be taxed.
 All taxes shall be levied and collected under general laws and shall be uniform upon the same class of subjects within the territorial limits of the authority levying the tax.”
 Many Supreme Court decisions have supported the requirement for uniformity.

 Back to Top